Alice Little

-Alice Little (born May 3, 1990) is an Irish-American sex worker and YouTuber.
+Alice Little (born May 3, 1990) is an Irish-American sex worker (formerly at Sheri's Ranch) and YouTuber.
 Her stage name, Alice Little, refers to her height, which is 4'8", making her the "shortest legal escort" in Nevada, and consequently, in the United States.

+Life and work

 Little gained attention in 2017 after she wrote an article for Refinery29 entitled "A Week as a Legal Sex Worker in Mound House, NV, on a $267,000 Salary."
 She has since become known for her advocacy for sex workers.
 In 2019, she received further press for offering a 50% discount for attendees of Alienstock Festival.

+When the brothels reopened in 2021 following the COVID-19 pandemic, Little moved location to work at the Chicken Ranch.

 When not working, Little resides in Carson City, Nevada.

 Early years

 Little was born "just outside of Dublin," Ireland and moved to the U.S. when she was five years old.
 Little grew up in Nassau County, Long Island, New York.

 Before joining the legal sex work industry, she was a jockey at Belmont Stakes and an emergency medical technician in New York City.